 • Maintain a close check on your money

-Your total wealth is the gap between your assets and debt, and it’s a significant amount that can inform you where you are economical.
+Your total wealth is the gap between your assets and debt, and it’s a significant amount that can inform you where you are economically.
 Keep an eye on it, and it will assist you in tracking your amounts earned and alert you if you’re slipping short, according to Joseph Stone Capital.

 • Consider going on an all-cash diet